I. INTRODUCTION

 Shortly after Defendant Campbell filed his motion to suppress, Magistrate Judge Pepe was interviewed on September 6, 2006 concerning the circumstances of his issuance of the warrant in this case, and an FBI 302 interview record was prepared and turned over to the Defense.
 Magistrate Pepe stated, however, that he has no independent recollection of the making of the telephonic warrant application on August 8, 2001.
 [See FBI 302 of 9/6/06 interview with Magistrate Judge Steven D. Pepe, conducted by FBI Special Agent James Brennan.]
 The Magistrate Judge indicated that approximately five to seven percent of all of the warrant applications he reviews are completed by telephone in lien of a prepared paper affidavit.
 Id.

 Magistrate Judge Pepe stated that his normal routine when a telephonic warrant is sought is to speak with both the Agent and the AUSA, if the AUSA is available.
 Id.
 He said that he then activates the recording equipment and places the Agent under oath.
 Id.
-He further stated that he normally would require the Agent to fax or e-mail him any notes or documents the Agent would use to support the facts and circumstances in the oral presentation.
-Id.
+He further stated that he normally would require the Agent to fax or e-mail him any notes or documents the Agent would use to support the facts and circumstances in the oral presentation. ld.
 In this case, however, Magistrate Judge Pepe stated that he was uncertain if he received any material (or whether such material exists), because he has no independent recollection of the matter.
 Id.

 Magistrate Judge Pepe further indicated that he would take a statement from the Agent to establish probable cause for a search warrant.
 Id.
-This would have required him to read into the record a finding, and upon making a finding of probable cause, he would instruct the.
-Agent to fill out the warrant forms and have the Agent sign his name and add a "slash" (/) and his own initials following.
+This would have required him to read into the record a finding, and upon making a finding of probable cause, he would instruct the Agent to fill out the warrant forms and have the Agent sign his name and add a “slash” (J) and his own initials following.
 Id.
-He would also instruct the Agent to note on, the warrant the time that this was done, as well as sign the certification.
+He would also instruct the Agent to note on the warrant the time that this was done, as well as sign the certification.
 Id.
 He would sign an original warrant, and place it, along with the cassette tape of his telephone conversation with the Agent which he labels, on the chair in his office where it would be easily noticed the following day, or leave the tape and original warrant on the desk of a Deputy Clerk.
 Id.

-With respect to telephonic warrant applications made during the late summer — fall of 2001, he stated that he would have instructed one of his clerks in Ann Arbor to forward the tape to Mary Vozniak, a duty clerk he shared with Magistrate Judge Virginia Morgan in Detroit.
-Id.
-He said that Mary would then forward the tape to be transcribed to Theresa Hryshko, the supervisor of court reporting.
-Id.
-Magistrate Judge Pepe noted that a number of his civil tapes in August-September 2001 are missing but this is the only criminal tape he is aware of that could not be located, and he only became aware of this fact on or about August 22, 2006, when he received a phone call from Agent Christ inquiring about the matter.
-Id.
-He added *903 that all of his criminal tapes would be kept in Detroit, in the Clerk's Office.
-M
+Magistrate Judge Pepe noted that a number of his civil tapes in Augusb-September 2001 are missing but this is the only criminal tape he is aware of that could not be located, and he only became aware of this fact on or about August 22, 2006, when he received a phone call from Agent Christ inquiring about the matter.

-The Clerk's office has advised the Court and the parties that normally tapes of telephonic warrant affidavits' would be sealed in the envelope with the sealed warrant.
+The Clerk’s office has advised the Court and the parties that normally tapes of telephonic warrant affidavits would be sealed in the envelope with the sealed warrant.
 However, in this case no tape was found in the sealed warrant envelope.
-The sealed envelope maintained by the Clerk's office for sealed material concerning this matter, is dated and stamped "August 8, 2001," and contains only (1) an order to seal the search warrant affidavit dated August 8, 2001 and signed by Magistrate Judge Pepe; (2) a motion to seal the search warrant affidavit made by Assistant U.S. Attorney Wayne Pratt, dated August 8, 2001; and (3) the search warrant application and affidavit signed by Magistrate Judge.
-Pepe and Agent Christ.
+The sealed envelope maintained by the Clerk’s office for sealed material concerning this matter, is dated and stamped “August 8, 2001,” and contains only (1) an order to seal the search warrant affidavit dated August 8, 2001 and signed by Magistrate Judge Pepe; (2) a motion to seal the search warrant affidavit made by Assistant U.S. Attorney Wayne Pratt, dated August 8, 2001; and (3) the search warrant application and affidavit signed by Magistrate Judge Pepe and Agent Christ.
 The August 8, 2001 proceeding was either not recorded by the Magistrate Judge or it has been lost; it is not clear which is the situation.

 1. A VIOLATION OF FED.
-R. CRIM P. 41(4)(3) IS NOT A BASIS FOR SUPPRESSION OF THE EVIDENCE.
+R. CRIM P. 41(d)(3) IS NOTA BASIS FOR SUPPRESSION OF THE EVIDENCE.

 As indicated, Defendant Campbell argues for suppression of evidence based upon the apparent violation of Fed.
 R.Crim.P.
 41(d) (3), the rule governing the issuance of a telephonic search warrant.
 Rule 41(d)(3) provides: